eslint/eslint/docs/user-guide/migrating-to-6.0.0.md

 **Related issue(s):** [eslint/eslint#9687](https://github.com/eslint/eslint/issues/9687), [eslint/espree#384](https://github.com/eslint/espree/issues/384)

-## <a name="rule-config-validating"></a> Rule configuration are vlidated more strictly
+## <a name="rule-config-validating"></a> Rule configuration are validated more strictly

-To catch config errors eariler, ESLint v6 will report a linting error if you are trying to configure a non-existent rule.
+To catch config errors earlier, ESLint v6 will report a linting error if you are trying to configure a non-existent rule.

 config | ESLint v5 | ESLint v6
 ------------- | ------------- | -------------